newsdev/elex/docs/errors.rst

 Exit codes
 ----------

+If the ``elex`` command is successful, it closes with exit code 0.

-In the command line interface, common errors are caught, logged, and the `elex` command exits with exit code 1.
+In the command line interface, common errors are caught, logged, and the ``elex`` command exits with exit code 1.

-If the `elex` command is successful, it closes with exit code 0.

-Unknown / unexpected errors will continue to raise the normal Python exceptions.
+Unknown / unexpected errors will continue to raise the normal Python exceptions with a full stacktrace.
+When this happens, the ``elex`` command exits with exit code 1.

+**Important note about future compatibility**: Elex `v2.1 <https://github.com/newsdev/elex/issues?q=is%3Aopen+is%3Aissue+milestone%3A2.1>`_ will integrate a results caching mechanism.
+When results are returned from the cache and not from the API, the ``elex`` command will exit with exit code 64.
+To ensure future compatibility, **only check for exit code 1 when trapping errors** from your scripts.

 -------------
 Common errors